Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/6-design-evaluation.md

 ### 2) Situational Awareness (SA)

 SA correlates the user capabilities, training, experiences, preconceptions, and objectives with the ongoing task workload together <d-cite key="endsley1988situation"></d-cite>.
-Endsley identified _situation awareness_ with three levels as _``the perception of elements in the environment within a volume of time and space, the comprehension of their meaning, and the projection of their status in the near future"_ <d-cite key="endsley1988situation"></d-cite>.
+Endsley identified _situation awareness_ with three levels as
+> the perception of elements in the environment within a volume of time and space, the comprehension of their meaning, and the projection of their status in the near future <d-cite key="endsley1988situation"></d-cite>.

-Accordingly,
-SA
-tries to understand the process which leads to decision making, considering a variety of elements.
+Accordingly, SA tries to understand the process which leads to decision making, considering a variety of elements.

 High SA promotes the probability of a good performance, and the poor performance of the task is normally the result of SA loss.
 SA is lost when the user's knowledge is incomplete or inaccurate, the user attention is narrowed to some elements, or when the mental model of the user diverges from the reality <d-cite key="endsley1988situation, Nguyen2019Review"></d-cite>.